Academic Requirements for Admission

 - Intellect: Receive, process, and utilize information in order to achieve satisfactory performance in all tasks; demonstrate judgment and critical-thinking skills.

-- Behavior: Work independently or in a team; manage time efficiently; demonstrate respect to all regardless of individual values and opinions; adapt to working with unpleasant biologicals; and maintain sound psychological health and emotional stability.
+- Behavior: Work independently or as part of a team; manage time efficiently; demonstrate respect to all regardless of individual values and opinions; adapt to working with unpleasant biologicals; and maintain sound psychological health and emotional stability.

 - Safety: Recognize potentially hazardous materials, equipment, and situations; proceed safely in order to minimize risk of injury to self and nearby personnel.

 - The applicant must submit three letters of reference from non-related individuals, such as science professors, employers, or volunteer coordinators.

 - The applicant must submit official transcripts from all colleges/universities attended, including those from which transfer credit was obtained.
 Final transcripts showing successful completion of all required coursework must be submitted by enrolled applicants no later than one month prior to the program start date.
 Failure to do so will result in rejection of the enrolled applicant.

 - The 3+1 applicant must submit a degree eligibility form which certifies his/her eligibility to receive a baccalaureate degree from his/her college/university following successful completion of the clinical program.
 This form must be received no later than one month prior to the program start date.
 Failure to do so will result in rejection of the enrolled applicant.

 - The applicant must complete a medical and work history form, and undergo a criminal background check, drug screening, and hospital orientation as required by Augusta Health.
 Failure to successfully pass the hospital screening will result in rejection of the enrolled applicant.

 - The enrolled student must maintain health insurance throughout the clinical year and must document this coverage by submitting a photocopy of their insurance card.